FreddyOm/MScThesis/README.md

 ## TODO Paper:
 - [x] Memory occupation of models also into paper?
 - [] Transpose CPU performance table
-- Andi -> Research and Development Strichpunkt Design

 ## Kolloquium